alexivkin/forkrefresh/README.md

 * This is a full stack app (server and client js).
 It could be done as a client-only single page app, but handling the GitHub OAuth SPA flow and API pagination would be tricky.
 * Tested against [GitHub API v3](https://developer.github.com/v3/)
+* This code is full of hacks to bring the origial GH API v14 implementation to v18.
+It's neither pretty nor the best designed.
+* Bitbucket and the CLI parts have been falling by the wayside and no longer working.

 ## References